gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

   **Warning**: This feature requires a patch on Omeka, waiting for pull request [Omeka/Omeka-S#2054].

   By default, linked resources are ordered by title.
 This option allows to order them with another property or multiple other properties.
-For example, you may want to order linked resources by `bibo:volume` and `bibo:issue`, in which case you set:
+For example, the interventions of a manifestation published in a journal can be ordered by `bibo:volume` and `bibo:issue`.
+So, if each intervention references the manifestation via `dcterms:isPartOf`, the parameter of the template Manifestation can be:

 ```
+  # dcterms:isPartOf
   bibo:volume asc
   bibo:issue asc
 ```

+  The default order can be set with `#` without property, but the use cases are probably very rare.

 - Module Custom Vocab: Open authority list to allow user to add a new term when none can be used for a value.